 We’ve all heard of broccoli and even swiss chard, but what is kale?
-We all know how great for our bodies green vegetables are.
+We all know how nutritious green vegetables are for our bodies.
 The same old greens can sometimes get a bit boring.

 Kale is a leafy green, cruciferous vegetable similar to collards, but it has added benefits not shared with other greens.
 An easy and delicious way of getting the recommended amount of healthy greens in your diet is by adding kale to a green smoothie.
 Green smoothies are packed with nutrients and are easily digested.